lecjlg/barc-docs/docs/source/userguide.rst

 +---------------------------------------------+----+------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Custom splines
+Custom Lines
-^^^^^^^^^^^^^^
+^^^^^^^^^^^^
-Barc has various custom splines included to curved lines to be drawn over the data.
-These splines include useful features such as fronts and troughs and will allow the user to create accurate curves as desired.
+BARC has various custom lines included to allow multipoint curved lines to be drawn over the data.
+These lines include useful features such as fronts and troughs and will allow the user to create accurate curves where desired.
+Below is a table of the included lines and their descriptions.

 +-----------------------------------------------------------------+------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+